Who Is Adam?

 A regular guy with an overactive imagination.
 He grew up in a farmhouse on fifteen acres in a suburb of Flint, Michigan.
 (Nope, nowhere near the water crisis.)
 He loved to explore the woods and imagine he was a world-renowned explorer.
 He climbed trees and fancied he was at the top of the mast on a pirate’s ship.

 Out of these imaginings sprang fun stories he longed to get down on paper.
 English came easily for him, but soccer didn’t, especially when he pulled his Achilles tendon.
 In high school, Mrs. Forsmark, his English teacher, was kind and long-suffering enough to read his juvenile offerings, but her words of encouragement fanned the flame.
 While others played baseball, he wrote stories.
-He finished an Agatha Christie copycat called Down with the Ship and won a Christian school creative writing contest.
+In high school he finished an Agatha Christie copycat called Down with the Ship and won a Christian school state creative writing contest.
 Maybe there was something to this writing thing.

-College opened a whole new world of experiences and published mentors who were willing to pass on their knowledge.
-More long hours of filling spiral notebooks with story after story, though he chose a journalism degree to find a job that would pay the bills.
-More awards: an extemporaneous essay context, a hymn text writing contest.
+College opened a whole new world of experiences and exposure to published mentors who were willing to pass on their knowledge.
+He spent more long hours of filling spiral notebooks with story after story, though he chose a journalism degree to find a job that would pay the bills.
+More awards: winner of an extemporaneous essay context, finalist in a hymn-text writing contest.
 He published his first short stories in Sunday school papers, but he longed for more.

 Single in Chicagoland, he published more stories and wrote several unpublished novels.
 He found his girl and kept writing amid diapers and life changes.
 Finally, in 2007, God gave him his first novel contract, and he hasn’t looked back.

 Adam Blumer fixes other people’s books to pay the bills.
 He writes his own to explore creepy lighthouses and crime scenes.
-He is the author of three Christian suspense novels: Fatal Illusions (Meaningful Suspense Press), its sequel, The Tenth Plague (Kirkdale Press), and the upcoming Kill Order (Lighthouse Publishing of the Carolinas).
+He is the author of four Christian suspense novels: Fatal Illusions (Meaningful Suspense Press); its sequel, The Tenth Plague (Kirkdale Press); Kill Order (Lighthouse Publishing of the Carolinas); and it’s sequel, the upcoming Termination Zone.
+He also joined a Christmas suspense novella collection, Mistletoe and Murder, to be released in October 2020.